Dr. Hagood

 Research Interests

-Margaret Carmody Hagood teaches undergraduate and graduate courses in elementary and middle grade literacies, focusing on culturally relevant and responsive literacy instruction inclusive of digital literacies and pop culture.
+Margaret Carmody Hagood has taught undergraduate and graduate courses in elementary and middle grade literacies, focusing on culturally relevant and responsive literacy instruction inclusive of digital literacies and pop culture.
 Her courses are built around creating a context of mindfulness inspired by Eastern philosophies and attentive to diversity, equity, inclusion, and belonging.
 She researches teachers' and students' connections between their identities and developing literacies to find meaning for their own lives.
-She currently situates her work using integral theory, poststructuralism, mindfulness, and Buddhist philosophy.
-Margaret is also the Director for the Center for Excellence in Teaching and Learning.
+She situates her work using integral theory, poststructuralism, mindfulness, and Buddhist philosophy.

 Courses Taught